PhotoVoice’s Transparency and Ethical Approach

 - All images created by project participants are owned by their creator.
 Participants can choose on an image by image basis which images and captions – if any – are shared outside of the confines of a project.

 - Regardless of the partner we work with, we will never assign copyright or intellectual property rights for any participant-created images or captions to others.
-PhotoVoice’s project participants retain copyright of the images they create, sharing that copyright with us and partners should they choose to.
+PhotoVoice’s project participants retain copyright of the images they create, only granting us and partners a license to use them should they choose to.

 - No matter where we are in the world, we use a gold standard for safeguarding and consent, regardless of whether the local laws or customs could allow otherwise.